shengyushen/lingvo/README.md

 bazel test -c opt --test_output=streamed //lingvo:trainer_test //lingvo:models_test
 ```

+ssy 2019-9-29: actually the 16.04 should be replaced by 18.04 ,please refer to buildDockerImage.sh

 ### Installing directly

 This is an alternative to using Docker as described in the section above.